bonu-dev/php-elasticsearch-builder/README.md

 ### ContainerAggregation

-Container aggregation is used to group sub aggregations.
-It requires to be global or at least one filter (query) to be set, but not both.
+Container aggregation is used to group sub-aggregations.
+It requires either global or at least one filter (query) to be set, but not both.

 ```php
 use Bonu\ElasticsearchBuilder\Query\TermQuery;